 Video is a powerful medium and the best way for a video entrepreneur to tell a compelling story about their business in a short span of time.
 However, before you even begin to design some great animations to lure in your customers, it is crucial to write a killer script that is compelling enough to drive sales and convert customers rather than just putting them to sleep.
 Writing successful sales video scripts is the secret sauce that drives video marketing.

-Here are a few things to think about when writing successful sales video scripts or explainer video scripts taken from the video above:
+Here are a few things to think about when writing successful sales video scripts or explainer video scripts:

 1.The First Rule of Writing Successful Sales Video Scripts: Keep It Short!